beesober alcohol off switch coaching logo

 Bloating is a very common side effect to drinking too much alcohol.
 In fact, it’s one of the most frequent complaints people have after drinking.

-While alcohol bloating may not be as dangerous as some of the other risks associated with excessive alcohol consumption, it can still be quite uncomfortable.
+While bloating alone may not be as dangerous as some of the other risks associated with excessive alcohol consumption, it can still be quite uncomfortable and be a telling sign of other health problems.

 It can cause an increase in blood pressure and heart rate, which can lead to headaches, nausea, and other uncomfortable symptoms.